rancher/tf-rancher-up/modules/addons/longhorn/README.md

 - Longhorn requires `open-iscsi` installed on all cluster nodes
 - Set `longhorn_default_replica_count = 1` for single-node clusters
+- Teardown: Longhorn's Helm uninstall spawns an uninstall job that may time out on clusters where volumes are still in use.
+Delete PVCs and PVs before running `terraform destroy` to avoid this.
 - `docs.md` is auto-generated — do not edit manually